vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 plate full of jaggery and edibles and gold placed on a jar containing water with white rice grains and fruits, the figure of Kāma and Rati his wife, place food in front of them and sing songs and love music; bathe image of Hari calling it Kāma and worship it; donate the jar next morning and feed brāhmaṇas and performer should take food without salt and utter after giving dakṣiṇā the mantra

-May god Janārdana in the form of Rāma who is the joy in the hearts of all be pleased'; fast on 13th tithi and wor ship Visṇu and sleep on bare ground after eating a single fruit on 12th; go on for a year; at end donate a cow and garments and perform homa with white sesame; performer becomes free from sins, gets sons and prosperity and be comes one with Hari; KKV 367–368, HV I. 1194-98 (from
+May god Janārdana in the form of Rāma who is the joy in the hearts of all be pleased'; fast on 13th tithi and wor ship Viṣṇu and sleep on bare ground after eating a single fruit on 12th; go on for a year; at end donate a cow and garments and perform homa with white sesame; performer becomes free from sins, gets sons and prosperity and be comes one with Hari; KKV 367–368, HV I. 1194-98 (from

 Mat.), KR 135–136.
 Madanapūjā-Vide Anangatrayodasi p.
 257 above.
 Madanıbhanji-Same as Damanabhanji p.
 310 above.